 All in all, Madeira is an island with many faces and with so many great reasons to visit.
 Whether you’re interested in hiking, the sports or water activities, or just want to spend a while in a sunny island, marvellous Madeira has got it all!

-Don’t miss our 3-day or 1-week Madeira itinerary, or check out our step-by-step Madeira travel guide to help you decide where to stay or when to travel.
+Don’t miss our 3-day itinerary or 1-week Madeira itinerary, or check out our step-by-step Madeira travel guide to help you decide where to stay or when to travel.